krapivchenkon/devops-samples/01-aws-ansible-vagrant-sample/README.md

 ### Features
     - Uses ubuntu/trusty ami instance
     - env can be restored easily on aws and localy with the same ansible playbooks
-    - #TODO fully automated instance start - all keys created and SG rules are added from ansible scripts
+    - \#TODO fully automated instance start - all keys created and SG rules are added from ansible scripts
-    - #TODO shows sample of using ec2 dynamic inventory
+    - \#TODO shows sample of using ec2 dynamic inventory
-    - #TODO use `vagrant` to start both local and ec2 instances
+    - \#TODO use `vagrant` to start both local and ec2 instances
+    - \#TODO ec2 dynamic inventory scripts downloaded by playbook